 SWL F-14368 Frank

 I am SWL 14368 Frank near Paris FRANCE.
-This blog if for my listenings AM radio on SW and MW and i write few articles for SWL of AM radios ( équipment, etc ) This is my blog number 3.
+This blog if for my listening of AM radio on SW and MW, amateur radio bands and 11 meter in SSB mode.
+I write few articles for SWL of AM radios ( equipment, etc ) This is my blog number 3.
 Thank you.
 73 and good DX

 Affichage des articles dont le libellé est History of Turner Microphones.
 Afficher tous les articles